 Top Fiat-Backed Stablecoins:

-The most widely used stablecoin with over 163 billion USDT in Net Circulation.
-Operates on multiple blockchains and claims to be backed by a mix of cash and reserves.
-Widely used for trading and payments. - USD Coin (USDC)
+The most widely used stablecoin with over 183 billion USDT in Net Circulation.
+Operates on multiple blockchains and claims to be backed by a mix of cash, corporate bonds, loans, Bitcoin, Precious Metals and cash equivalents and other short term deposits.
+Widely used for trading and payments.

-Issued by Circle and backed 1:1 by cash and short-term US government bonds.
-Known for its transparency and partnerships with mainstream financial platforms. - TrueUSD (TUSD)
+Issued by Circle and backed 1:1 by cash at reserve banks ($9.4B) and the Circle Reserve Fund ($65B) with a circulation of 75.9 billion USDC .
+Known for its transparency and partnerships with mainstream financial platforms.

-Offers real-time attestations of its reserves and is used in some high-volume trading environments.
+Co-founded by the Trump Family, with a circulating supply of $2,88 B and integration with 6 blockchains.
+USD1 Offers monthly attestations of its reserves and is used in some high-volume trading environments.

 2. Crypto-Collateralized Stablecoins